vischulisem/Maize_Scanner/README.md

     less than 50 kernels per ear are skipped.</br>
     -n will normalize the X coordinates "window_mean" for all graphs</br>
     -p --path designates the path to save files.
 Default is current path.</br>
+    -a will adjust for multiple comparisons of the p-values from chi square test using Benjamini–Hochberg procedure. </br>
     Outputs new directory 'Model_Transmission_plots/' with each model graph labeled with file name.
 Also outputs 2 text files to become dataframes in later scripts. 'meta_model_df.txt' contains overall ear statistics for each model. 'everything_model_df.txt' contains window calculations and chi square statistics for each ear.
 Again txt files are tab delimited. </br>